Quantitative Investment Strategies - From Wall Street to Your Street

 Who or What Are "Quants"?

-Altogether, the application of calculus to quantitative finance made it possible to create quantitative investment strategies that generate excess returns or alpha values.
+Altogether, the application of calculus to quantitative finance made it possible to create a quantitative investment strategy that generates excess returns or alpha values.
 Although the term "quant" was initially reserved for developers of these models, who are usually programmers, mathematicians, and statisticians, it became interchangeable with their models themselves.

-This means there are as many quant strategies as there are developers who build them.
-Following the dot-com bubble in the late 1990s, quant strategies were fully embraced by institutional investors.
+This means there are as many quantitative strategies as there are developers who build them.
+Following the dot-com bubble in the late 1990s, quantitative trading strategies were fully embraced by institutional investors.
 However, as quants failed to predict the 2008 financial crisis, by not accounting for the effect of mortgage-backed securities, quant limitations became more visible.

 More modern quants have proven even more profitable.
 The Qi Value quant has yielded a 710.7% annual return over 16 years.
 In the same range of returns is the Free Cash Flow Yield and Price Index 12 Months Momentum quant.